 The Himalayan country of Nepal is well-known for its ancient culture, natural beauty, and ethnic diversity.
 The country was closed to the outside world until the 1950s, ruled by a monarchy.
 Since then, Nepal progressed and established a multi-party parliament system, which is the central outcome of the country’s decade-long civil war.
-Nepal is surrounded by the global players China in the north and India in the south.
-The country was hit by a 7,8 magnitude earthquake in 2015, killing more than 9,000 people and eliminating livelihood and houses of thousands of Nepali people.
-To date, the country is one of the poorest in the world, marked by the hierarchical caste systems and deep-rooted social inequality (BBC 2018).
+Nepal is surrounded by the global player China in the north and India in the south.
+The country was hit by a 7,8 magnitude earthquake in 2015, killing more than 9,000 people and eliminating the livelihood and houses of thousands of Nepali people.
+To date, the country is one of the poorest in the world, marked by hierarchical caste systems and deep-rooted social inequality (BBC 2018).

 India is the biggest democracy in the world.
 According to UN estimations, the country is expected to overtake China’s population in 2028 and will thereby become the most populous nation in the world.
 India is a rising economic power and a strong regional power.
 At the same time, the country is tackling significant social, environmental, and economic issues.
 Additionally, India is home to several ancient surviving civilizations.
 The Indian subcontinent reaches from the mountainous Afghan frontier to the forests of Myanmar.
 The country is extremely diverse when it comes to language, ethnicity, and cultural traditions (BBC 2019).

 Relations between India and Nepal are playing an essential role for both nations.
 However, one must highlight that Nepal depends on India in many regards.
 To regulate their relationship, the governments established a treaty in 1950, the Indo-Nepali Friendship Treaty.
 Having witnessed to see the difficulties between the two nations that persist to date inspired me to choose this treaty as a topic for this paper.